Blui322/lab-express-rest-crud-mvc-index/README.md

    npm install
    ```

+1. Create a server as you have done previously in class.
 1. Open up the repository in VSCode.
 Follow the instructions below to complete the Lab.

 ## Instructions